hrgdavor/jsx6/apps/repl/demistify.jsx.md

 ({"code":"initial", "runner":"render_jsx", "hidden":true})
 <h1 class="main">JSX - and excellent tooling support</h1>
 ```
-It is important to emphasize that support for JSX is so widespread you might think it is part of the JavaScript language itself.
+Support for `JSX` is excellent, so much so you might think it is part of the JavaScript language itself.

 ### esbuild - super-fast bundler